zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684687397242/th4DOl27p.png?auto=format" width=70% height=70%>
 </p>

-As the widget tree is immutalbe and gets rebuild a lot.
+As the Widget tree is immutalbe it gets rebuild a lot.
 The Element and RenderObject trees are mutable and dont get recreated that frequently.
 The Element tree is responsible for the lifecyle and connects the Widget tree with the RenderObject tree.
 As you can see, every widget generates an Element, but not every Element has a RenderObject.
 Only RenderObjectElement generate RenderObjects, all other elements send their configuration down to the next RenderObjectElement.
 The following illustration shows the two different Element types.

  <p align="center">
  <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684687427351/X78ENpgNl.png?auto=format" width=50% height=50%>